-- Complete required UL certifications including the following: - UL 9540 (Standard for Energy Storage Systems and Equipment) and 9540a (Standard for Evaluating Thermal Runaway Fire Propagation in Battery Energy Storage Systems). - The Recipient will subcontract completion of UL certification to an approved certification laboratory. - UL 1741 (Inverters, Converters, Controllers and Interconnection System Equipment for Use With Distributed Energy Resources). - The Recipient will subcontract completion of UL certification to an approved certification laboratory. - Updated certifications for the existing Boost Charger UL Certifications: UL 2202, UL 2231-1, UL 2231-2, UL 991, and UL 1973 (on the battery pack) - Complete and submit to the CAM a Notification of Completion of UL Certification that notifies the CAM when the UL certification process is complete
+- Complete required UL and other relevant certifications including the following (the Recipient will subcontract completion of certifications to an approved Nationally Recognized Testing Laboratory): - UL 9540 (Standard for Energy Storage Systems and Equipment) and 9540a (Standard for Evaluating Thermal Runaway Fire Propagation in Battery Energy Storage Systems). - The Recipient will subcontract completion of UL certification to an approved certification laboratory. - UL 1741 (Inverters, Converters, Controllers and Interconnection System Equipment for Use With Distributed Energy Resources). - The Recipient will subcontract completion of UL certification to an approved certification laboratory.

+- Updated certifications for the existing Boost Charger UL Certifications: UL 2202, UL 2231-1, UL 2231-2, UL 991, and UL 1973 (on the battery pack) - o Energy Star - California Type Evaluation Program or National Type Evaluation Program - Complete and submit to the CAM a Notification of Completion of UL Certification that notifies the CAM when the UL certification process is complete